abalasa-amd/cvs/docs/reference/configuration-files/rccl.rst

      - Check for latency spikes
    * - ``debug``
      - ERROR
-     - To set the debug level
+     - Set the debug level
    * - ``rccl_result_file``
      - ``/tmp/rccl_result_file.json``
      - Path where RCCL results are captured
    * - ``_comments_results``
      -
-     - Expected results are for the 2 node cluster and vary based on cluster size
+     - Expected results are for the two-node cluster and vary based on cluster size
    * - ``all_reduce_perf``
      -
      - Global reduction: sum/max/min across all GPUs